 What's The Cost?

 Click to view current BSA National Membership Fees.
 Other costs for uniforms, activities, camp, etc. are not included in the membership fee.
 Fundraising programs are available to help keep costs low.

 How Does Cub Scouts Include Parents And Guardians?

 Cub Scouting engages the family.
-Working together, you will complete and sign off on the requirements found in his handbook - from doing a magic trick to creating a fire-escape plan for the family home.
+Working together, you will complete and sign off on the requirements found in your Cub Scout's handbook - from doing a magic trick to creating a fire-escape plan for the family home.
 Scouting is a volunteer-led program.
 Each Scout pack is sponsored by a local community organization.
 Parents are welcome and encouraged to get involved as a pack leader or volunteer.
 Parents and the community organization select pack leaders.
 Scout leaders have the opportunity to work with youth and their families, improving the community throught fun-filled activities that teach values of the Scout Oath and Law.
 By serving as a leader you can help make a positive difference in the kind of adults Scouts grow into.

 Many tools, resources, and trainings are available to assist volunteers in becoming effective leaders and enjoy their experience.